 F. CONCERNS OVER THE CONSULTATION EXHIBITION PROGRAMME

-The Parish Council considers that the consultation exhibition programme for the draft TWBC Local Plan was flawed.
+The Parish Council considers that the consultation exhibition programme for the draft TWBC Local Plan was very limited.
 There was only one visit to Cranbrook and Sissinghurst (Friday 27th September) at the Vestry Hall, Cranbrook, and at a time (4pm until 7pm) when few could attend.
-Furthermore, there was very little publicity to make it clear that Frittenden and Benenden were also being covered in the Vestry Hall exhibition.
+Furthermore, there was very little publicity to make it clear that Frittenden and Benenden were also being covered in the same exhibition.

-This late afternoon slot is very congested for working families – it is either the after-school rush of supporting children in sports and activities or commuting home from work outside the Parish.
-Selecting this time slot is seen by many as a deliberate way to prevent a high turnout and frustrate the views of local people.
+This late afternoon slot is not convenient for working families – it is either the after-school rush of supporting children in sports and activities or commuting home from work outside the Parish.
+Selecting this time slot is seen by many as a deliberate way to prevent a high turnout and frustrate the views of local people and, we believe, will have reduced footfall dramatically.

-The Parish Council see no reason why, for example a 7pm until 10pm time slot could not have been used.
-Indeed, during the preparation of the emerging Neighbourhood Plan, the Parish regularly made use of the same venue throughout the daytime and late into the evening to ensure maximum opportunity for people to contribute ideas and thoughts.
+The Parish Council see no reason why, for example, a 7pm until 10pm time slot could not have been used.
+Indeed, during the preparation of the emerging Neighbourhood Plan, the Parish has regularly made use of the same venue throughout the daytime and late into the evening to ensure maximum opportunity for people to contribute ideas and thoughts.

 “Staying late and listening to everybody” has been a key part of our Neighbourhood Plan process.
-The TWBC Local Plan process could learn from us on this.
+The TWBC Local Plan process could learn from this.